atheriel/galleryscraper/README.md

 ## Usage

 	Usage:
-	  galleryscraper.py URL DIR [--log-level N --quiet]
-	  galleryscraper.py -h | --help | --version
+	  galleryscraper.py URL DIR [--threads N --log-level N --quiet --skip-duplicates] galleryscraper.py -h | --help | --version

 	Options:
-	  -V, --log-level N   the level of info logged to the console, which can be one of INFO, DEBUG, or WARNING [default: INFO] -q, --quiet         suppress output to console
+	      --threads N        the number of threads to use [default: 4] -V, --log-level N      the level of info logged to the console, which can be one of INFO, DEBUG, or WARNING [default: INFO] -s, --skip-duplicates  ignore files that have been downloaded already -q, --quiet            suppress output to console
 	  -v, --version          show program's version number and exit -h, --help             show this help message and exit